-Gemstone Report
+Colored Gemstone Report

-Php 7000 Gemcamp Laboratories Group, 88, Capitol Hills Dr., Quezon City, Metro Manila, Philippines
+Gemcamp Laboratories Group, 88, Capitol Hills Dr., Quezon City, Metro Manila, Philippines

 Our professional GIA graduate gemologist will issue you a printed official lab report from the Gemcamp Laboratory, encompassing the identity (including any treatment indication) of your gemstone, as well a summary of its quality characteristics.
+Laboratory fees for the evaluation of an individual gemstone will be based on either its carat weight or estimated carat weight, depending on whether the item is loose or mounted.

-• Access to a G.I.A., G.G. for gemological support questions
+• Access to a G.I.A., G.G. for gemological support questions during session

 • Batch or sample grading for melee sizes available upon request